SSN Allocation Chart

 |700-728||ISSUED TO RAILROAD BOARD PRIOR TO 1963 (NO LONGER USED)|

 The group numbers are the two middle digits and range from 01 to 99 and they are issued by area in a state.
 These numbers break all the SSNs with the same area number into smaller blocks and allow for easier administration of SSNs.
 The Social Security Administration says that the group numbers that are issued first are the odd numbers ranging from 01 through 09, and then even numbers from 10 through 98 follow.
 After all the numbers in group 98 of a specific area have been used, the even groups 02 through 08 are used and the odd groups 11 through 99 follow.
-It’s a little complicated, but – if you’re trying to determine the approximate year an SSN was issued, try our instant SSN Verification (it’s free!).
+It’s a little complicated, but – if you’re trying to determine the approximate year an SSN was issued, try our free tool below:

 The last digits of the SSN are the serial numbers.
 These were traditionally assigned in chronological order within the area and group numbers, although it has not always been this way.
 Before 1965, serial numbers may have been assigned in random order because number assignment was transferred from field offices to the central office.